tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Follow the discussion by asking students the next question:

-* Are tree based algorithms the strongest for classification?
+* Are tree-based algorithms the strongest for classification?

-Ask for one volunteer to answer the question, after listening to student's answer, comment to students some the the strengths of tree based algorithms:
+Ask for one volunteer to answer the question, after listening to student's answer, comment to students some the the strengths of tree-based algorithms:

 * Are easy to represent, making a complex model much easier to interpret.